Kyriosity/read-write/README+/software/tests/asDrive/README+/TDDev/README.md

-# Test Driven DEVELOPMENT &mdash; Reminder
+# 🧪Test ⚙️Driven δ&thinsp;DEVELOPMENT &mdash; Reminder

-🚧🚧🚧 PLACEHOLDER 🚧🚧🚧
+🚧🚧🚧 DRAFT in PROGRESS 🚧🚧🚧

 The purpose of TDD is in no way test automation but means to: